TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_09.md

 end
 ```
 #### spec
-The paramter type which the function expects and the return type.
+The parameter type which the function expects and the return type.
 ```
 @spec test_require(integer) :: integer
 ```